 Basketball Shooting Instruction Tips

 As I mentioned before there are certain fundamental things that every great shooter does on their shot.
-These shooting fundamentals give the shooter a strong foundation and help them become great shooters.
+These shooting fundamentals give the shooters a strong foundation and help them become great shooters.

 Here are several tips for improving your shooting percentage and becoming a better shooter.